 Mark 18: -8.5 / +25 degrees

-|Elevation Rate||Manual operation, only|
+|Elevation Rate||Manual operation, only

 |Train||about +150 / -150 degrees|

-|Train Rate||Manual operation, only|
+|Train Rate||Manual operation, only

 - ^Battleships carried up to twenty-two 5"/51 (12.7 cm) guns as commissioned, although many of these were removed during World War I in order to free up guns to arm Auxiliary vessels.
 The forward and aft hull casemate guns were the first to go, as these tended to wash out in heavy seas and were thought to endanger the safety of the ship.
-The Captain of the Pennsylvania (B-38) expressed the view that the British battleship Audacious - lost due to mine damage - would not have sunk had she not flooded through her after gun ports.
+In regards to this, the Captain of USS Pennsylvania (B-38) expressed the view that the British battleship HMS Audacious - lost to progressive flooding following mine damage - would not have sunk had she not flooded through her after casemate gun ports.
 During the war, the Wyoming (B-32) and New York (B-34) classes lost five guns, the Nevada class (B-36) lost nine guns and the Pennsylvania class (B-38) lost eight guns.
-Battleships serving with the British Grand Fleet retained their secondary batteries until after the war, although the Captain of Texas (B-35) reported in May 1919 that he considered the hull mounted guns to be of little use and that their crews crowded the ship.
+Battleships serving with the British Grand Fleet retained their secondary batteries until after the war, although the Captain of USS Texas (B-35) reported in May 1919 that he considered the hull mounted guns to be of little use and that their crews crowded the ship.
 The Tennessee (BB-43) class were the first US battleships to have all secondary guns mounted on or above the weather deck as completed.
 By 1921 the approved ultimate secondary batteries for the "Standards" was twelve 5"/51 (12.7 cm) and eight 3"/50 (7.62 cm) AA guns and the Colorado class (BB-45) was completed with this armament.
 Some battleships had the number of these guns reduced during the 1920s in order to mount 5"/25 (12.7 cm) AA guns.
 During the 1930s rebuilds of the battle line, "Standard" battleships with hull mounted guns had them removed and resited in the superstructure.
-By 1941, Arkansas (BB-33), New York (BB-34) and Texas (BB-35) carried sixteen 5"/51 (12.7 cm) guns, Nevada (BB-36) through California (BB-44) carried twelve guns and the Colorado class (BB-45) carried ten guns.
-During the war, Nevada (BB-36), Pennsylvania (BB-38), Tennessee (BB-43), California (BB-44), Maryland (BB-46) and West Virginia (BB-48) replaced their mixed batteries of 5"/51 (12.7 cm) SP and 5"/25 (12.7 cm) AA guns with a uniform battery of sixteen (8x2) 5"/38 (12.7 cm) DP guns.
-New Mexico (BB-40) had all her 5"/51 (12.7 cm) guns removed in late 1942 and her light AA armament greatly increased.
-Mississippi (BB-41) had all of her 5"/51 (12.7 cm) guns removed in 1945 in order to allow a total battery of sixteen 5"/25 (12.7 cm) AA guns.
-Idaho (BB-42) replaced her mixed 5" (12.7 cm) batteries in late 1944 with ten 5"/38 (12.7 cm) DP guns in single mounts.
+By 1941, the battleships Arkansas (BB-33), New York (BB-34) and Texas (BB-35) carried sixteen 5"/51 (12.7 cm) guns, the battleships Nevada (BB-36) through California (BB-44) carried twelve guns and the Colorado class (BB-45) carried ten guns.
+During the war, the battleships Nevada (BB-36), Pennsylvania (BB-38), Tennessee (BB-43), California (BB-44), Maryland (BB-46) and West Virginia (BB-48) replaced their mixed batteries of 5"/51 (12.7 cm) SP and 5"/25 (12.7 cm) AA guns with a uniform battery of sixteen (8x2) 5"/38 (12.7 cm) DP guns.
+USS New Mexico (BB-40) had all her 5"/51 (12.7 cm) guns removed in late 1942 and her light AA armament greatly increased.
+USS Mississippi (BB-41) had all of her 5"/51 (12.7 cm) guns removed in 1945 in order to allow a total battery of sixteen 5"/25 (12.7 cm) AA guns.
+USS Idaho (BB-42) replaced her mixed 5" (12.7 cm) batteries in late 1944 with ten 5"/38 (12.7 cm) DP guns in single mounts.
 Removed guns were reused during World War II on Auxiliaries and in coastal batteries.

 - ^During World War II, Escort Carriers of the Bogue class (CVE-9) traded their two 5"/51 (12.7 cm) guns for two 5"/38 guns.